-Multiple object tracking (MOT) and, more specifically, multiple people tracking is a well-known application in computer vision that aims to track multiple objects (people) in a sequence of video frames.
-MOT is associated with a variety of applications like self-driving cars, human-computer interaction, security and video surveillance, sports analysis, some games like Microsoft Kinect, traffic analysis, etc. (Shen et al., 2018; Emami et al., 2018).
-Despite recent developments in this area, it is still a very challenging task due to occlusion and scene cluttering.
-As a result of the advancement of object detection technologies, detection-based methods are the most dominant techniques in MOT (Tang et al., 2017; Shen et al., 2018).
-MOT consists of three main components: (i) detecting the objects, in which a person detector is utilized for each individual frame to find the potential locations of all the people, (ii) affinity, or score estimation, which demonstrates how likely detections are related to a single identity, and (iii) data association, in which these hypotheses are linked across the frames based on the estimated scores to form tracks (Henschel et al., 2018).
+MOT and, more specifically, multiple person tracking are a well-known application in computer vision that aims to track multiple objects (people) in a sequence of video frames.
+MOT is associated with a variety of applications like self-driving cars, human-computer interaction, security and video surveillance, sports analysis, some games like Microsoft Kinect, traffic analysis, etc. (Emami et al. 2018, Shen et al. 2018).
+Despite recent developments in this area, it is still a very challenging task because of occlusion and scene cluttering.
+As a result of the advancement of object detection technologies, detection-based methods are the most dominant techniques in MOT (Tang et al. 2017, Shen et al. 2018).
+MOT consists of three main components: (i) detecting the objects, in which a person detector is utilized for each individual frame to find the potential locations of all the people; (ii) affinity, or score estimation, which demonstrates how likely detections are related to a single identity; and (iii) data association, in which these hypotheses are linked across the frames based on the estimated scores to form tracks (Henschel et al. 2018).

-In general, while object detection and score determination are deep learning tasks, data association is a combinatorial optimization problem.
+In general, whereas object detection and score determination are deep learning tasks, data association is a combinatorial optimization problem.
 Once the detections and their unary and pair-wise scores are computed, they are given as inputs to the data association problem to generate the associated tracks.
 In the context of MOT, a sequence of frames (from t_0 to t_3) of a scene containing a few objects (such as people) is depicted in Figure 2.
 These potential objects are identified as a priori through the use of a machine-learning-based object detection method which provides a list of potential objects and the likelihood scores associated with them.
 This list and the detection scores are then used as the inputs in the optimization model.
-The detected objects are represented by circles and crossmarks in this figure where the detection scores produced by the detection algorithm are included as a part of the linear and quadratic costs in the MOT model.
-This figure represents the results of the data association step.
-In this step, an optimization model is solved to determine the set of detections that belong to the same object across multiple frames based on the cost parameters.
-The figure shows that, after solving the optimization model, the solution indicates four tracks (people) which are depicted by connecting lines in the figure and two false detections, represented by crossmarks.
-As shown in Figure 2, two of the objects are captured in all four frames while one of the objects moves through frames t_0 to t_2 and the other object only moves from frame t_2 to the last frame.
-Data association algorithms can be categorized as online or offline algorithms (Emami et al., 2018).
-Here we consider the offline data association case.
+The detected objects are represented by circles and cross marks in this figure where the detection scores produced by the detection algorithm are included as a part of the linear and quadratic costs in the

-Figure 2 Graphical representation of a solution of the data association in MOT applied to detections of four video frames
+Figure 2.
+Graphical Representation of a Solution of the Data Association in MOT Applied to Detections of Four Video Frames